 - Rinse the roots.
 Use a garden hose and a gentle spray setting on the nozzle to rinse the roots.
 This will help get rid of insects or eggs residing there.

 - Repot the plants into a clean container with good drainage.
 Use dampened, new potting soil – either a commercial mix or a recipe of two parts loam, one part compost, one part perlite, and one part coir (coconut fiber).

 It is best to bring the plants into a cooler room, preferably with north-facing windows, for a week or two.
 This will help the plants acclimatize to your home and also keep them isolated from other plants so that you can monitor for any evidence of insects on the foliage.

 Typical pests include fungus gnats and aphids.
 Use yellow sticky tape traps to effectively capture them.
 As well, do not overwater—fungus gnats, in particular, love wet soil.

 Location, Location, Location

-After the quarantine period is over, you can move your plants into a sunny room for the winter.
-Keep them out of direct sunlight, which can scorch them, and avoid extreme heat or cold.
-Water consistently but remember that too much water will encourage rot and mold.
-There is no need to fertilize annual plants kept indoors over the winter.
+After the quarantine period, move your plants into a well-lit room for the winter.
+Make sure to avoid direct sunlight, as it can harm them, and steer clear of extreme temperatures.
+Keep the watering consistent, but be cautious not to overwater and encourage rot or mold.
+Remember, there’s no need to fertilize annual plants kept indoors during the winter.